qgis/QGIS-Website/README.md

 * Read [this article](https://blog.fullstackdigital.com/how-to-use-hugo-template-variables-in-scss-files-in-2018-b8a834accce) to see how you can use Hugo variables in your SCSS.

+* Read [this article](https://versions.bulma.io/0.7.0/documentation/overview/customize/) to see the general process of customizing bulma with SASS.
+Note that in addition to this workflow, we also generate our SASS primary file (bulma.sass) from a Hugo template.

 * This theme uses the [Bulma CSS framework](https://bulma.io/), which you should familiarise yourself with if you want to change the theme.